core-wg/senml-spec/draft-jennings-core-senml-02.md

 The list of links that a web server has available, can be discovered by retrieving the /.well-known/core resource, which returns the list of links in the CoRE Link Format.
-Each link may contain attributes, for example title, resource type, interface description and content-type.
+Each link may contain attributes, for example title, resource type, interface description, and content-type.

 The most obvious use of this link format is to describe that a resource is available in a SenML format in the first place.
 The relevant media type indicator is included in the Content-Type (ct=) attribute.

 Further semantics about a resource can be included in the Resource Type and Interface Description attributes.
 The Resource Type (rt=)